james-munday/james-munday.github.io/docs/about.markdown

 ---
 layout: page
-title: Research
+title: About Me
 permalink: /about/
 ---

-Eventually, this page will contain details about my research.
+This page will be for details about myself.